Install the Anbox Cloud Appliance on your local machine

 The Anbox Cloud Appliance provides a deployment of Anbox Cloud to a single machine.
 This offering is well suited for initial prototype and small scale deployments.

-Note: There are differences between the Anbox Cloud Appliance and the full Anbox Cloud installation (see Variants).
-This section focuses on the Anbox Cloud Appliance.
-For instructions on how to install the Anbox Cloud Appliance, see Deploy Anbox Cloud with Juju.
+There are differences between the Anbox Cloud Appliance and the full Anbox Cloud installation (see Variants).
+This tutorial focuses on installing the Anbox Cloud Appliance on a local machine.
+To install the appliance on a cloud platform, see How to install the Anbox Cloud Appliance.

 Check the prerequisites